storacha/filecoin-services/service_contracts/tools/README.md

 ## Environment Variables

 ### Required for all scripts:
+These scripts now follow forge/cast's environment variable conventions.
+Set the following environment variables instead of passing flags:
-- `KEYSTORE` - Path to the Ethereum keystore file
+- `ETH_KEYSTORE` - Path to the Ethereum keystore file (or keep using `KEYSTORE` and it will be mapped)
 - `PASSWORD` - Password for the keystore (can be empty string if no password)
-- `RPC_URL` - RPC endpoint for Calibration testnet
+- `ETH_RPC_URL` - RPC endpoint for Calibration testnet (e.g. `https://api.calibration.node.glif.io/rpc/v1`)
+- `ETH_FROM` - Optional: address to use as deployer (forge/cast default is taken from the keystore)

 ### Required for specific scripts:
 - `deploy-warm-storage-calibnet.sh` requires: